Frequently Asked Questions

 What is a CASA volunteer?

 A CASA (Court Appointed Special Advocate) is a trained community volunteer who is appointed by a judge to represent the best interests of a child or sibling group in the court system.

 Who are the children that CASA serves?

 CASA serves children from birth to 18 (and sometimes after 18 if they decide to stay in care).
-CASA works to assist children in “dependency”.
-This means that the County is providing supervision and services to a family where they are allegations of abuse and/or neglect.
+CASA works to assist children in “dependency.”
+This means that the county is providing supervision and services to a family where there are allegations of abuse and/or neglect.
 Most of these children have been removed from their home and are living in temporary housing placements such as with relatives, in foster homes, shelters, or residential facilities.